-GOIL PLC wholly owned four subsidiaries.
-Goenergy Limited is permitted by its regulations to carry on, the business of bulk importers, storage, suppliers and bulk distributors and buyers and sellers of petroleum products, GOIL Upstream Limited is oil and gas, the company is also, to provide consultancy and other support services to West African's market, Go Financial Services Limited is permitted by its regulations to carry on, the business of Electronic Payment and Money Transfer Business and Other Business Ancillary to Information Technology and Gobitumen Limited is permitted by its regulations to carry on, the business of the production, sales and marketing of bitumen products and any other ancillary services.
+GOIL PLC wholly owned three subsidiaries.
+Goenergy Limited is permitted by its regulations to carry on, the business of bulk importers, storage, suppliers and bulk distributors and buyers and sellers of petroleum products, GOIL Upstream Limited is oil and gas, the company is also, to provide consultancy and other support services to West African's market, and Go Financial Services Limited is permitted by its regulations to carry on, the business of Electronic Payment and Money Transfer Business and Other Business Ancillary to Information Technology.